Treasury Yields: A Long-Term Perspective

 Here's the same chart with the S&P 500 and 10-year yields adjusted for inflation using the Consumer Price Index.
 The impact of stagflation becomes much clearer.
 We can better understand the severity of the decline in equities from the mid-1960s to the bottom in 1982.
 And we can also see why high yields can be deceptive in periods of double-digit inflation.

 The most interesting series in the charts is the FFR red line.
 We can see how the Fed has used rate to control inflation, accelerate growth and, when needed, apply the brakes.
-Unfortunately, the FFR has been virtually zero since December 2008, so it is no longer available as a tool to stimulate the economy.
+The FFR was virtually zero from 2008 through 2016 and has proven to be a poor tool to stimulate the economy.
 Incidentally, we've annotated the top chart with the tenures of the last three Fed chairmen so we can see who was managing the various FFR cycles since the summer of 1979.

 The next chart is based on daily data and adds some additional Treasuries for a close look at yields since 2007.